saltstack/salt/doc/faq.rst

 *every time* (unless it is prevented from running by the ``unless`` or ``onlyif`` arguments).

-More details can be found in the docmentation for the :mod:`cmd
+More details can be found in the documentation for the :mod:`cmd
 <salt.states.cmd>` states.

 When I run *test.ping*, why don't the Minions that aren't responding return anything?
 Returning ``False`` would be helpful.